cube-js/cube/docs/Schema/cube.md

 ### Compile context

-There's global `COMPILE_CONTEXT` that captured as (RequestContext)[@cubejs-backend-server-core#request-context] at the time of schema compilation.
+There's global `COMPILE_CONTEXT` that captured as [RequestContext](@cubejs-backend-server-core#request-context) at the time of schema compilation.
-It contains `authInfo` and any other variables provided by (extendContext)[@cubejs-backend-server-core#options-reference-extend-context].
+It contains `authInfo` and any other variables provided by [extendContext](@cubejs-backend-server-core#options-reference-extend-context).

 > **NOTE:** While `authInfo` defined in `COMPILE_CONTEXT` it doesn't change it's value for different users.
 It may change however for different tenants.